10 Money Saving Tips (that actually work)

 — Warren Buffett

-Saving and investing automatically (even if it's a smaller amount) helps you build wealth for the future every time you're paid.
+Saving and investing automatically (even if it's a small amount at first) helps you build wealth every time you're paid.

 4. The 30-Day Rule